Vamsi-2203/jr-data-scientist-next-lab/README.md

 ```python
 {"orders":[{"id":1},{"id":2},{"id":3},{"id":4},{"id":5},{"id":6},{"id":7},{"id":8},{"id":9},{"id":10},{"id":11},{"id":648},{"id":649},{"id":650},{"id":651},{"id":652},{"id":653}],"errors":[{"code":3,"message":"[PHP Warning #2] count(): Parameter must be an array or an object that implements Countable (153)"}]}
 ```
-Sol: Wrote a simple regex code to solve the given problem, To see the code solution check [(Part 1) Question-1](https://github.com/trickster-00/Evaluation-1/blob/d1673b5ef76c904c573bb6c7048b60a94a8dc211/(Part%201)%20Question-1.ipynb).
+Sol: Wrote a simple regex code to solve the given problem, To see the code solution check in Part A (1Q)
 ## Question-2
 2. There are times when a user writes Good, Nice App or any other positive text, in the review and gives 1-star rating.
 Your goal is to identify the reviews where the semantics of review text does not match rating.